Check out our "Contact Us" page for information about FREE alpaca beans (Manure). Great for spring gardens!

-We are Blair and Kelley Boyce, and we own TaCaCo Alpacas of Delaware located in the town of Laurel.
+We are Blair and Kelley Boyce, and we own TaCaCo Alpacas of Delaware located in Laurel, DE.
 We sell and board alpacas.
-We also host children’s birthday parties, and sell delicious Hopkins ice cream at our wonderful gift shop!
+We also host children’s birthday parties and weddings!

 About Blair and Kelley